-All admissions will be made through the Admission Office with guidance on specific programs from the Director of Admissions, the Admission Committee, the Director of the Graduate Program.
+All admissions will be made through the Admission Office with guidance on specific programs from the Director of Admissions and the Director of the Graduate Program.

 Not required of License+Master's applicants.

 Admission as a Non-Degree (Special) Student